 Debit Cards for Kids Under 13 do exist.
 You can do some searching to find the debit cards that banks will issue to minors under the age of 18 or even 13.
-I finally found a great solution for this need.
-However, before I dive into it, I have to tell you the back story.
+I finally found a great solution for this need with specially made debit cards from an app called Famzoo.
+However, before I dive into the details of how Famzoo works, I have to tell you the back story.

 He felt so passionate about teaching his kids about money that he created an entire allowance management system called FamZoo to prepare kids for the “financial jungle.”
 It has debit cards, a web and mobile interface to help manage it all.
 It’s a pretty neat concept if I must say so myself.